modir/laminas-book/docs/validators.md

 that the input data be a string, but not an array).
 If you pass it data in unacceptable format, the validator may throw an @`Laminas\Validator\Exception\RuntimeException` exception or raise a PHP warning.

-> It is recommended to check certain validator's documentation to be aware of its actual behaviour
+!!! note
-> in case of inacceptable data.
+    It is recommended to check certain validator's documentation to be aware of its actual behaviour in case of inacceptable data.

 ## Instantiating a Validator